 This post may contain affiliate links.

-This stuff is really simple to make!
-It’s hard to mess it up.
+It is really simple to make!
+It’s honestly hard to mess it up.
 If you have ever tried making slime, it is almost exactly the same.
-Floam is basically just slime with little styrofoam micro-beads added in.
+It is basically just your regular slime recipe with little styrofoam micro-beads added in.

 2 tsp borax

 Borax is a laundry soap ingredient.
-Many people avoid using this since it is toxic, but just warn your kids not to eat it!
+Many people avoid using this since it is toxic, but just warn your kids not to eat it and to wash hands after playing with it!
 If you don’t want the borax powder, you could try substituting contact solution which also has some boric acid in it and provides the same results.

 Want my letter and number tracing mats to play with your play dough or float on?
-They are in my subscriber library!
-Subscribe to get access & check your email for details on logging in to get this & many other free printables!
+They are a free download!

 Try some of my other slime recipes, too!